No Limit (2 Unlimited song): Chart performance

 "No Limit" peaked at number one in 35 countries.
-In Europe, it went to number-one in Austria, Belgium, Denmark, Finland, France, Ireland, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom, as well as on the Eurochart Hot 100.
-In the UK, the single reached number-one in its fourth week on the chart, on 7 February 1993, and stayed at the top of the UK Singles Chart for five weeks.
-Additionally, it also made it to the top 10 in Germany (2), Greece (2), Iceland (4) and Italy (8).
-Outside Europe, "No Limit" peaked at number two on the RPM Dance/Urban chart in Canada, number seven in Australia, number 16 in Zimbabwe, number 21 on the US Billboard Hot Dance Club Play chart and number 40 in New Zealand.
+In Europe, it reached number one in Austria, Belgium, Denmark, Finland, France, Ireland, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100.
+In the UK, the single reached number one during its third week on the UK Singles Chart, on 7 February 1993, after entering at number four and then climbing to number two.
+It stayed at the top of the chart for five consecutive weeks.
+Additionally, it entered the top 10 in Germany, Greece, Iceland, and Italy.
+"No Limit" debuted on the Eurochart Hot 100 at number 13 on 6 February after charting in Ireland, Sweden and the UK.
+It peaked at number one six weeks later, on 13 March, and stayed at the top for nine consecutive weeks.
+During the same period, it topped the European Dance Radio Chart.